sitechef/theme-docs/docs/structure.md

         ...            # Other scss/sass files included in theme.scss
     templates/    # HTML template files
+        index.html # Main entry-point for the theme comingSoon.html # Entrypoint for when 'coming soon' is set to on voucherEmail.html # template for generating the voucher email receipt voucher.html # template for the voucher
-        index.html # Main entry-point for the theme ...       # other html files included in index.html
+        ...       # other html files included in index.html
     .sitechef/    # Configuration data for sitechef [Do not edit]
 #Config Files